 CD12: 69-30 CD14: 69-29 CD16: 63-32 McCain: 50 Romney: 55.2 Trump 63.8

 Following Candice Miller's retirement, self-funding businessman Paul Mitchell won the R primary 36-28-16.
 Mitchell previously lost the Republican primary in district 4 in 2014 and led the fight to defeat proposal 1, a large tax increase.
 He beat former state rep Frank Accavitti (02-08) in the general.
 Accavitti, Kimberly Bizon, and Michael McCarthy are seeking the D nomination.

 District 11 (NW Wayne, SW Oakland, Troy) Lean Republican.

 CD12: 50.8-44.4 CD14: 56-41 CD16: 53-40 McCain: 48.4 Romney: 52.2 Trump 49.7

 Establishment Republican David Trott, who defeated Tea Party Republican Kerry Bentivolio 66-34 in the 2014 Republican primary, has announced his retirement after two terms.
 Bentivolio, who ran as a write-in in 2014 and libertarian in 2016 (taking 4.37%) is running.
 Also running are pro-Trump businesswoman Lena Epstein, moderate state senator Mike Kowall (10-18), state rep (12-18) Klint Kesto, and former state rep (96-02) Rocky Raczkowski.
-State rep Tim Greimel of Auburn Hills, who represents 3% of the district, Suneel Gupta, businesswoman Haley Stevens, businessman Dan Haberman, and Fayrouz Saad are running for the D nomination.
+State rep Tim Greimel of Auburn Hills, who represents 3% of the district, Suneel Gupta, businesswoman Haley Stevens, Nancy Skinner, and Fayrouz Saad are running for the D nomination.
 Leonard Schwarz is the Libertarian candidate.

 District 12 (Downriver, Ann Arbor) Safe democrat.